tfdsoft/famidash/README.md

 Development/Nightly builds are available [here](https://nightly.link/tfdsoft/famidash/workflows/main/main/famidash.nes.zip).

+## Installation Tutorial

+To play FamiDash, follow these steps:

+1. **Download Mesen Emulator**
+   - Visit the [official Mesen site](https://www.mesen.ca/) and download the latest version of the emulator.
+   - Extract the downloaded files to a folder on your computer.

+2. **Download FamiDash ROM**
+   - Get the latest FamiDash ROM by downloading the build from [here](https://nightly.link/tfdsoft/famidash/workflows/main/main/famidash.nes.zip).
+   - Extract the `.nes` file from the ZIP archive.

+3. **Launch Mesen**
+   - Open the Mesen emulator by running the executable (`Mesen.exe` or equivalent for your platform).

+4. **Load the ROM**
+   - In Mesen, click on **File** → **Open**, and navigate to the extracted `.nes` file of FamiDash.
+   - Select the file and click **Open**.

+5. **PLACEHOLDER**
+   - The game should now launch in the emulator.
+You can configure controls, audio, and video settings in the Mesen menu to your preference.

 ## Contributing

 Check out [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guides on adding music, levels, and more.
 Contributions are welcome!